-EPA’s Research and Development Program 2013–16 is made up of five integrated research areas:
+EPA’s Research and Development Program 2013–16 (publication 1540) was made up of five integrated research areas:

-An important part of EPA’s Research and Development Program is our partnerships with leading external research institutes, including:
+An important part of EPA’s Research and Development Program was our partnerships with leading external research institutes, including:

-These partnerships complement our core internal research capacity and provide us with the best range and depth of expertise to address our research needs.
-They also link us with leading thinkers to help us deliver better environmental outcomes.
+These partnerships complemented our core internal research capacity and provided us with the best range and depth of expertise to address our research needs.
+They also linked us with leading thinkers to help us deliver better environmental outcomes.